ConduitIO/conduit/test/perf/README.md

 3. Benchmarks are run on-demand (automated benchmarks are planned for later).
 4. It's easy to manage workloads.

+Because of principle #1, our benchmarks usually use a [NoOp destination](/test/perf/noopdest).
+The time a record spends in Conduit is measured from when it's read from a source until it's ack-ed by all destinations.
+With a NoOp destination, the last part is almost 0ms (the NoOp destination is a standalone plugin, so there's a bit of gRPC overhead).
+This makes our measurement of how much time do records spend in Conduit pretty accurate.

 ### Running benchmark

 The steps are: